 Is Similarweb accurate enough to trust?

 Directionally, yes.
-Literally, no. Use it for relative benchmarking and trend direction.
+Literally, no. Use it for trend direction and peer comparison.
 Not audited truth.

 SpyFu vs Semrush, which is better for PPC?